PhilipSCA/philanderson-co-uk/Hannahwords/biology.md

 STAMEN - The male part of a flower.
 Where the pollen is made.
 Is made up from a FILAMENT and ANTHER.
 STIGMA - This is the part of a flower where pollen lands during pollination.
 It is at the top of the carpel, the female part of the flower
 TESTIS - Where sperm are manufactured in a human.
+Photosynthesis - The process by which plants manufacture glucose using carbon dioxide from the air and water from the soil using energy from the Sun
 TRACHEA	- Another name for the windpipe
 UMBILICAL CORD - A tube that connects the baby to the mother (before it is born).
 It consists of an artery and vein that connects the embryo's blood circulatory system to the placenta.
 URETER - The tube that carries urine from the kidney to the bladder